workshopdemos/modernization-carddemo/GENERATIVE_README.md

 ## Scenario 2: Codebase and Folder Explanation

-When working with a large codebase, understanding the purpose of each module is crucial.
+When you work with a large codebase, understanding the purpose of each module is crucial.
 This can be particularly challenging in applications that are extensive or lack up-to-date documentation.

-The *Code4z Assistant* simplifies this process by generating detailed explanations for each module in the application.
+The Code4z Assistant simplifies this process by generating detailed explanations for each module in the application.

 Follow these steps to leverage this feature:

-1. Open the *Code4z Assistant* view.
+1. Open the **Code4z Assistant** view.

 2. In the chat box, type `/` and select the `/explain` command.

     <img src='diagrams/code4z_assistant/action_explain.png' alt="Action menu with Explain selected" style='min-width: 300pt; max-width: 400pt;'/>

-3. Then type `@` and select `Codebase` from the context menu.
+3. Then type `@` and select `Codebase` from the context menu, and press Enter.

     <img src='diagrams/code4z_assistant/context_codebase.png' alt="Context menu with Codebase selected" style='min-width: 300pt; max-width: 400pt;'/>

-    *Note:* Alternatively, you can choose the Folder option to focus on a specific folder for a detailed explanation.
+    *Note:* Alternatively, you can choose the `Folder` option to focus on a specific folder for a detailed explanation.

-4. Press `Enter` to initiate the explanation process.
-Note that while this may take longer than explaining a single code snippet, much of the groundwork has already been done during code indexing.

-5. The output will appear in the chat window, providing a high-level overview of each folder and detailed explanations of individual modules.
+4. The output appears in the chat window, providing a high-level overview of each folder and detailed explanations of individual modules.

 We value your input and would love to hear your thoughts on this content!